Recommendations & Conclusions

 ELMs and the establishment of private ecosystem marketplaces do not tackle all the fundamental economic drivers of unsustainable soil management within the supply chain.
 We would like to see the Government set out how it will deal with the poor profitability within the sector, which is a barrier to more …

-Government response.
 The government details existing grants, a new £25 million Nutrient Management Theme, and plans a consultation on fertiliser regulations to boost the supply and access of diverse organic inputs.
-However, the response does not specifically set out how it will …
+However, the response does not specifically set out how it will deal with poor profitability in …

 19